-We inspected the crosswalk to determine that it incorporated NTD reporting using applicable modes and types of service for the above listed forms, except for Form F-60, Financial Statement, which is not applicable to Metro Mobility.
+We inspected the crosswalk to determine that it incorporated NTD reporting using applicable modes and types of service for the above listed forms.

 No exceptions were found as a result of the procedures performed, as noted above, related to the NTD Crosswalk.